Effortless Sight-Reading

 On the artistic side, they’re more versatile than weak readers due to the fact that they can readily assimilate diverse styles of music.

-I’m convinced that fluency with sight-reading can be attained by any musician with adequate visual acuity.
-But it takes smart, persistent work to build up reading skills.
+I’m convinced that fluency with sight-reading can be attained by any musician with adequate visual acuity, but it takes smart, persistent work to build up reading skills.

+Only accessible music enables us to acquire habits of fluency.
 All too often, though, students unwisely choose to sight-read complex material.

-If your reading skills need upgrading, opt for elementary material, and then step up the difficulty over an extended period.
+If your reading skills need upgrading, opt for elementary music, and then step up the difficulty over an extended period.

 Ideally, consult a teacher who can evaluate your skills and recommend suitable material.
 Also strive to assemble vast amounts of sight-readable music so that you never lack for scores.

 Sight-reading skills require ongoing reinforcement if they’re to become second nature.

 - Look ahead.
-Be sure that you digest at least one note group ahead of the one you’re playing or singing.
-Also, adjust the span of your eye fixations according to the musical context – the simpler the music or faster the tempo, the larger the span of notes you see at once.
+Be sure that you digest at least one note group ahead of the one that you’re playing or singing.
+Also, adjust the span of your eye fixations according to the musical context – the simpler the music or faster the tempo, the larger the span of notes we see at once.
 More info about eye movements during sight-reading can be found in this well-referenced article on Wikipedia.

 - Keep going.
 When you flub, rather than interrupting the motion, keep the pulse intact and your eyes ahead.
 If a florid passage exceeds your ability, either omit it or just execute the notes on the main beats.